 Artworker positions are the ‘entry-level’ design jobs.
 Their role is to produce print-ready copy and can involve everything from typesetting and formatting to creating simple grid layouts and basic designs.

-They have a sound knowledge of all the graphic design software such as Photoshop, InDesign, and Illustrator.
+They have a sound knowledge of all the graphic design and editing software such as Photoshop, InDesign, and Illustrator.
 This is often the starting point for many people wanting to grow their

 Creative art workers are an essential part of any graphic design agency; helping with the mundane tasks, as well as having a real input into work with clients.